jordanfin/Catch-Dicks/README.md

 # PongGame
-A simple pong game made in java with LibGdx library.
+A simple and fun game made in java with LibGdx library.